 Figure 1: Crystal structure of the 10-subunit yeast exosome bound to a T4-lysozyme fused Ski7 (turquoise) and RNA (black).
 Core subunits of the exosome are grey, cap subunits in shades of yellow and the nuclease Rrp44 is shown in pink.

-The Kowalinski group investigates the architecture and mechanisms of macromolecular complexes involved in cellular RNA editing.
+The Kowalinski group investigates the architecture and mechanisms of macromolecular complexes involved in cellular RNA editing and modification.

 Previous and current research